aaryavas/AaryaVas/README.md

 **Now:**

--   Incoming AI/ML Researcher at Lockheed Martin
+-   AI/ML Researcher at Lockheed Martin
 -   Exploring AI Safety Work related to mech interp and alignment
+-   Aiming to contribute to the science of making AI safer and more awesome for humanity :)